MDL definitions

 GDL("text for the GDL from which component model is built")

-The TAGS definition is used only if the MDL is of type "FMT" and the group represents a line definition.
+• TAGS – Assigns attributes to the line definition that the group represents.
+This definition is only used if the MDL is of type "FMT" and the group represents a line definition.

 GRT(5)

 Defines the group type of a group.
-This group number must match the group type number in one of the group type entries loaded from the group type definition file.
+The value must match a group type number in one of the group type entries loaded from the group type definition file.

 H(250.0)

-Defines the height of an air duct component or height in an air duct type connection face.
-This definition accepts decimal fractions.
+Defines the height of an air duct component or the height in an air duct type connection face.
+Decimal fractions are allowed.

 H2(330.0)

 Defines the second height of a transition type air duct component.
-This definition accepts decimal fractions.
+Decimal fractions are allowed.

 HULLNORFH